-Official statistics suggest that 11.8 percent of Amazon's 6,000 Ohio workers might receive food stamp benefits.
+Official statistics suggested that 11.8 percent of Amazon's 6,000 Ohio workers might receive food stamp benefits.

-The 11.8 percent figure is only an estimate; it is based on one single state; income is not the sole factor that determines food stamp eligibility.
+The 11.8 percent figure was only an estimate; was based on one single state; and income is not the sole factor that determines food stamp eligibility.

 Jeff Bezos, founder and chief executive officer of online retailing giant Amazon.com, became the world's richest person in October 2017, according to Forbes magazine.
 And in January 2018, Bezos' company opened the first "Amazon Go" — a new kind of store with no checkout required — in Seattle, Washington, to considerable fanfare: